-Pork Chops - Whenever you are smoking meat, the larger the cut, the better chance you have of really getting that smoky flavor without overcooking the meat.
+- Pork Chops - Whenever you are smoking meat, the larger the cut, the better chance you have of really getting that smoky flavor without overcooking the meat.
 This is particularly true with pork chops.
 Pork chops, because they are relatively lean, have a high propensity of drying out if you overcook them.
 I am always looking for thick-cut pork chops to smoke.
 If you can't find any precut, ask the butcher to cut some for you.
 You can use boneless pork chops or bone-in.
+Boneless chops cook faster.

-Olive Oil - This acts as a bit of glue to keep the dry rub onto the pork chops.
+- Olive Oil - This acts as a bit of glue to keep the dry rub onto the pork chops.

-Step Three: Remove pork chops from the smoker and set them on a dish to rest for a few minutes, while you increase the Traeger grill's temperature to 450°F. Place the pork chops back onto the Trager and continue to cook the pork chops until the internal temp reaches 145°F. Remove them from the smoker and let them rest for five minutes before serving.
-This will give a nice sear to pork chops and add some texture to the crust.
+Step Three: Remove pork chops from the smoker and set them on a dish to rest for a few minutes, while you increase the Traeger grill's temperature to 450°F. Place the pork chops back onto the Traeger and continue to cook the pork chops until the internal temp reaches 145°F. Remove them from the smoker and let them rest, tented with aluminum foil, for five minutes before serving.

 Common Questions